 Steel Building Barndominium

-A steel building barndominium can be configured no matter what you interests and lifestyle require.
-The clear span design of a pre-engineered steel building allow you to configure the interior just about any way you like.
-Many people settle on a comfortable living area and then figure out how much additional space they need for their shop, storage, hobby area or whatever they need for the rest of the building.
-Just imagine having a steel building shell that encompasses 2,000, 3,000, 5,000 square feet or more.
-You can even opt for a taller eave height and roof slope to allow you to build out a second story.
-The options are vast, but there are considerations to be made.
+A steel building can be configured to match your interests and lifestyle.
+The clear span design of a pre-engineered steel building kit with it's open floor plan allows you a flexible design for your interior.
+Most customers start by planning a comfortable living space, then determine how much additional room they need for a shop, storage area, home office, or hobby space.
+Imagine a steel building shell that encompasses 2,000, 3,000, or even 5,000 square feet or more.
+You can also choose a taller eave height and roof slope to build out a second story or just want the look of high ceilings.
+The options are vast, but there are considerations to keep in mind before you get started.

 Where do I start with my steel building barndominium?